spottmedia/ansible-ssh-login-notifications/README.md

 # Ansible Role: SSH Login Notifications

-Installs scripts to send a notification (by mail and/or Slack) when an user logs in using SSH.
+Installs scripts to send notifications (by mail and/or Slack) when an user logs in using SSH.

-The scripts use *pam_exec.so* in the PAM *open session* event to detect the login.
+The scripts uses *pam_exec.so* in the PAM *open session* event to detect the login.

 ## Requirements